The Complete

 Cultivating Presence

-In Module Seven, you’ll learn how the mindfulness practice known as RAIN (Recognize, Allow, Investigate, Nurture) helps cultivate presence and why this is so powerful in trauma recovery.
+In Module Seven, you’ll learn how the mindfulness practice known as RAIN (Recognize, Allow, Investigate, Nurture) can deepen presence and enhance trauma recovery, providing powerful tools for self-compassion and healing.

 Towards Completion